This page provides a high-level overview of the installation process for each of the installation scenarios.

-During the pre-installation phase, you make key decisions as you plan your SaltStack Enterprise installation project.
+During the pre-installation phase, you make key decisions as you plan your SaltStack Config installation project.
 In this phase, you will:

 - Decide which installation scenario is best for your network.

-- Determine what hardware and software you need for your SaltStack Enterprise installation, such as how many nodes you need to allocate, which operating systems these nodes need, etc.
+- Determine the hardware and software you need for your SaltStack Config installation, such as how many nodes you need to allocate, which operating systems these nodes need, etc.

 - Plan any necessary workarounds if your network does not have access to the Internet.

 - Decide whether to install Salt beforehand if needed.